Rajeshwari-Rudra/rr-client-hunt/README.md

  navigator.geolocation.getCurrentPosition(success[, error[, [options]])
 ```
 - Where success, error and options are the parameters.
+* success and error are call back functions.
 ----------
 ## Speech Synthesis
 * The SpeechSynthesisUtterance is an interface of the Web Speech API represents a speech request.